 For much of the 19th and 20th centuries, Buddhism was considered a threat to America.
-How did that come to be, and why did it change?
-Hondo Lobley interviews scholar Duncan Williams about the relationship between Buddhism and anti-immigrant rhetoric then and now.
+Hondo Lobley interviews scholar Duncan Williams about what we might want to remember from that time.
 Introduction by Funie Hsu.

 The history of American Buddhism is a story of immigration.

 Our understanding of the historical relationship between American Buddhism and immigration is obscured by a history of exclusion, white supremacy, and anti-immigrant sentiment.
 Today, the aggressive dismantling of protections for incarcerated non-citizen immigrants and frequent raids by Immigration and Customs Enforcement (ICE) serve as reminders that this legacy is a continued reality for many who currently reside in the U.S. It is worthwhile, then, to turn to the history of American Buddhism to recognize that previous generations of Asian and Asian American Buddhists have endured exclusion, erasure, and violence as immigrants in America and to consider what Buddhists in America today can do to support immigrant communities under attack.